SuperFuckers: Comic book series

 An adult-rated comic book series created by James Kochalka and published by Top Shelf Productions between 2005 and 2007.

 Animated series

-A flash animated web series based on the books has been produced by Frederator Studios in collaboration with Top Shelf Productions and Bardel Entertainment for Cartoon Hangover.
+An animated web series based on the books has been produced by Frederator Studios in collaboration with Top Shelf Productions and Bardel Entertainment for Cartoon Hangover.
 The series was streamed on YouTube in both censored and uncensored versions between November 30, 2012 and May 24, 2013.
 Pink Arrow and Rocket Power are voiced by the creators of Dick Figures.